The LRS explained: how Indians invest USD 250k/yr abroad

 USD 250,000/yr limit.
 20% TCS above ₹10 lakh.
 Form A2.
 Schedule FA.
 The Liberalised Remittance Scheme without the legalese.

 If you live in India and you want to buy a single share of an American company, the door you walk through is called the Liberalised Remittance Scheme.
-It's the RBI rule that lets resident individuals send money abroad for permitted purposes — including buying foreign stocks.
+It's the RBI rule that lets resident individuals send money abroad for permitted purposes — including buying foreign stocks across the 15 global markets we cover.

 This post is the working version of what the LRS means in 2026, not the formal one.